 Bravenewcoin expects a bullish trend and possible retest of the price ceiling of December 2017.
 “Near-term, momentum indicators suggest price is slightly overbought in this zone without any threat to the trend.
 In a vacuum, targets of US$8.13 and 448,000 satoshis are likely.”

 All in all, IOTA is a bit of a controversial currency.
-On the one hand, there is a lot of industry interest from the likes of Jaguar, The United Nations Office for Project Services, etc. making it an interesting project to watch.
+On the one hand, there is a lot of industry interest from the likes of Jaguar, The United Nations Office for Project Services, etc. giving IOTA high price potential, making it an interesting project to watch.
 On the other, sharp critiques from the blockchain community regarding the security and vulnerability of IOTA can be sobering for potential investors.